guacsec/guac/CONTRIBUTING.md

 contributors that touch the corresponding topic area.
 They should ensure that the PRs are adequately tested, follow the guidelines for the specific topic area.

-Since reviewer gain write access to the repository, they can also contribute directly, without needing to create a fork.

 ### Owner